MaviLabArt/BoltCanvas/README.md

 cp .env.example .env
 ```

-Open `server/.env` and configure it to your like.
+Open the copied `server/.env` and edit it to configure it to your like and needs.

 ### 3. Run the server